Landon Donovan: Personal life

 Donovan married actress Bianca Kajlich on December 31, 2006; the couple separated in July 2009, and Donovan filed for divorce in December 2010.
 In May 2015, he married Hannah Bartell.
 They welcomed their first child, son Talon, in January 2016.
 Donovan has spoken publicly about dealing with depression throughout his life and career, and has criticized the professional sports world for its approach to mental health issues.

 Since joining the Galaxy, Donovan has resided in Manhattan Beach, California.
 He speaks fluent Spanish, which he learned both in school and through playing in Hispanic clubs and leagues while growing up in California.
 He also speaks German as a result of his time spent in Germany.
 After his two brief stints playing for Everton in which he became a fan favorite, Donovan declared himself an "Evertonian for life".

-He was featured on the North American covers of the FIFA 11 and FIFA 12 video games.
+He was featured on the American cover of FIFA Football 2003, the North American covers of FIFA 07, FIFA 11 and FIFA 12 video games.

 In 2016, Donovan became a part owner of Welsh football club Swansea City, joining several other Americans in an investment group that has a majority stake in the club.

-Donovan revealed during the 2018 FIFA World Cup that he was a fan of fierce rival Mexico in the absence of the United States national team, having been sponsored to do so by Wells Fargo.
-He was widely criticized, including from his former international teammate Carlos Bocanegra, who Donovan responded back that he should "remember where you came from" in reference to Bocanegra's Mexican heritage.
+During the 2018 FIFA World Cup, a tournament that the USMT did not qualify for, Donovan tweeted a message of support for the Mexican national team.
+The message was sponsored by American financial services company Wells Fargo and was accompanied by a graphic of Donovan brandishing a scarf emblazoned with the text "My other team is Mexico".
+He was widely criticized, including by his former international teammate Carlos Bocanegra, to whom Donovan responded by saying he should "remember where [he] came from"—a remark referencing Bocanegra's Mexican heritage.

-In 2020, Donovan appeared as a contestant on the game show Game On!